Eric J. Ricci, D.M.D.

 Having his father at his side during dental school as a volunteer faculty member, “was nothing short of surreal.”
 Respecting this privilege, the two never worked together on any checkoff assignments or graded competencies.
 There was no greater honor than for his father to join him once a week for lunch, discussing what he had just learned, and to see him develop his skills firsthand.
 Having also graduating from Tufts, his father was able to give Dr. Eric his white coat at the start of dental school, and to confer his doctoral hood upon his completion.
 Eric completed his externship at Tufts Dental Facilities (TDF) Worcester clinic for Special Needs.
 The program was founded in 1976, by a landmark civil rights lawsuit (Ricci v.
 Okin, 1972) brought by Eric’s great uncle, Dr. Benjamin Ricci.
 In 2018, Dr. Ricci received the Benco Dental Seattle Study Club Award, identified as a dentist who completed more than the required continuing education courses.
 Dr. Ricci was named a Corporate Member of the Board at Delta Dental of Rhode Island in 2019.
 Ricci was a recipient of the Saint Anselm College 10 Under 10 Recognition Program.
 Most recently, Dr. Eric was named a member of the Board of the Global Science & Envirotech, a 501(c)(3) non-profit.

 In addition to drilling, Dr. Eric has been tilling his vegetable garden at the dental office every year since 2008.
 Eric enjoys photography, and all New England sports, especially the Boston Bruins and New England Patriots.
-Dr. Ricci and his wife have one daughter named Grace, and a pet rabbit named Bean.
+Dr. Ricci and his wife have two children, a girl, a boy, and a pet rabbit named Bean.